binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 &nbsp;

 Encrypting/decrypting credentials in code may provide some obscurity, but not much more than that.
-There are different answers for different platforms.
-None of which provide complete security, if there is such a thing, but instead focusing on different levels of obscurity.
+There are different answers for different platforms, none of which provide complete security, if there is such a thing, but instead focusing on different levels of obscurity.

 ##### Windows  {#web-applications-countermeasures-management-of-application-secrets-store-configuration-windows}

 **Store database credentials as a Local Security Authority (LSA) secret** and create a DSN with the stored credential.
 Use a SqlServer [connection string](https://www.owasp.org/index.php/Configuration#Secure_connection_strings) with `Trusted_Connection=yes`

 The hashed credentials are stored in the SAM file and the registry.
-If an attacker has physical access to the storage, they can easily copy the hashes if the machine is not running or can be shut-down.
+If an attacker has physical access to the storage, they can easily copy the hashes if the machine is not running or can be shut down.
 The hashes can be sniffed [from the wire](#network-identify-risks-wire-inspecting) in transit.
-The hashes can be pulled from the running machines memory (specifically the Local Security Authority Subsystem Service (`LSASS.exe`)) using tools such as Mimikatz, WCE, Metasploits [hashdump](https://www.rapid7.com/db/modules/post/windows/gather/hashdump) or fgdump.
+The hashes can be pulled from the running machine's memory (specifically the Local Security Authority Subsystem Service (`LSASS.exe`)) using tools such as Mimikatz, WCE, Metasploits [hashdump](https://www.rapid7.com/db/modules/post/windows/gather/hashdump) or fgdump.

-The `NTDS.dit` database file, along with the DBLayer that is running inside the NTDSAI.DLL (DSA), is directly managed by the Extensible Storage Engine (ESE), which tries to read as much as possible into the `LSASS.exe` memory.
+The `NTDS.dit` database file, along with the DBLayer that is running inside the NTDSAI.DLL (DSA), is directly managed by the Extensible Storage Engine (ESE), which tries to read as much as possible into `LSASS.exe` memory.

 An attacker generally only needs the hash.
-Trusted tools like psexec (as we [discussed in the VPS chapter](#vps-identify-risks-windows-pth-suite-of-metasploit-modules)) take care of this for us.
-Also discussed in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation.
+Trusted tools such as psexec (as we [discussed in the VPS chapter](#vps-identify-risks-windows-pth-suite-of-metasploit-modules)) take care of this for us.
+I also discussed this in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation.

 &nbsp;

-**Encrypt sections** of a web, executable, machine-level, application-level configuration files with `aspnet_regiis.exe` with the `-pe` option and name of the configuration element to encrypt and the configuration provider you want to use.
-Either `DataProtectionConfigurationProvider` (uses DPAPI) or `RSAProtectedConfigurationProvider` (uses RSA). the `-pd` switch is used to decrypt or programatically:
+**Encrypt sections** of web, executable, machine-level, and application-level configuration files with `aspnet_regiis.exe` with the `-pe` option, the name of the configuration element to encrypt, and the configuration provider you want to use. `DataProtectionConfigurationProvider` (uses DPAPI) or `RSAProtectedConfigurationProvider` (uses RSA) and the `-pd` switch is used to decrypt or programatically:
 `string connStr = ConfigurationManager.ConnectionString["MyDbConn1"].ToString();`

 There is also a problem with this, as DPAPI uses LSASS, whereby, an attacker can extract the hash from its memory.
 If the `RSAProtectedConfigurationProvider` has been used, a key container is required.
-Mimikatz will force an export from the key container to a `.pvk` file.
-Which can then be [read](http://stackoverflow.com/questions/7332722/export-snk-from-non-exportable-key-container) using OpenSSL or tools from the `Mono.Security` assembly.
+Mimikatz will force an export from the key container to a `.pvk` file, which can then be [read](http://stackoverflow.com/questions/7332722/export-snk-from-non-exportable-key-container) using OpenSSL or tools from the `Mono.Security` assembly.

 &nbsp;

-I have explored other ways using `PSCredential` and `SecureString` where they too seem to rely on DPAPI, as mentioned use LSASS which is open for exploitation.
+I have explored other methods using `PSCredential` and `SecureString` which also rely on DPAPI and thus LSASS, which is open for exploitation.

 &nbsp;

-[**Credential Guard**](https://technet.microsoft.com/en-us/library/mt483740) and Device Guard leverage virtualisation-based security, by the look of it are still using LSASS.
+[**Credential Guard**](https://technet.microsoft.com/en-us/library/mt483740) and Device Guard leverage virtualisation-based security, but by the look of it are still using LSASS.
 Bromium have partnered with Microsoft and have coined it Micro-virtualization.
 The idea is that every user task is isolated into its own micro-VM.
 There seems to be some confusion as to how this is any better.
 Tasks still need to communicate outside of their VM, so what is to stop malicious code doing the same?
 I have seen lots of questions about this, but no compelling answers yet.
 Credential Guard must run on physical hardware directly.
 You can not run it on virtual machines.
 This alone rules out many deployments.

 "_Bromium vSentry transforms information and infrastructure protection with a revolutionary new architecture that isolates and defeats advanced threats targeting the endpoint through web, email and documents_"